Grand Valley State Women's Lacrosse Camp

-Rachel Ward enters her second year at Grand Valley State University as the Graduate Assistant Coach of the lacrosse team.
+Rachel Ward enters her fourth year at Grand Valley State University as the Assistant Coach of the lacrosse team in the 2019 season.

 With Ward guiding the team as its offensive coach, the Lakers finished the season ranked third in the country in scoring offense with 16.05 goals per game and 321 total goals scored, both program records as the team qualified for the 2016 NCAA Tournament for the first time in team history.